wtriddle/IFG/README.md

     ```cmd
       C:\IFG> poetry install
     ```

+5. Add IFG/src to your system PYTHONPATH environemnt variable.
+See this [tutorial](https://www.simplilearn.com/tutorials/python-tutorial/python-path)

 You are now ready to use IFG!
 Read usage to find out how to use the program.